IP Blacklisting

 Persistence

 The blacklist currently is in-memory only.
-This means you loose all blacklisted IPs when Rauthy restarts.
+This means you loose all blacklisted IPs when Rauthy restarts, if you opt-in

 The reason behind this is that blacklisting usually happens in scenarios under attack, when you want to do as little work as possible, for instance to not end up with a DoS.
 The blacklisting middleware is also the very first one in the API stack, even before access logging, to make sure Rauthy has the least amount of work blocking blacklisted IP's.